Edward Sackville, 4th Earl of Dorset: Civil War

 In June 1644 Dorset was assessed by the committee for the advance of money at £5,000 and his eldest son was assessed at £1,500.
 In 1645 he resigned an estate of £6,000, the committee undertaking to pay his debts.
 In September 1646 he petitioned to compound for his delinquency on the Oxford articles, and his fine of one-tenth was fixed at £4,360l.
 It was reduced to £2,415 on 25 March 1647, and he was discharged on 4 June 1650.

 Dorset was said to be one of the six peers who intended to go to Charles at Hampton Court in October 1647 and stay with him as a council, but parliament did not permit this.

 After the execution of the king in 1649, Dorset is said never to have left his house in Salisbury Court, Fleet Street.
-He died there on 17 July 1652, and was buried in the family vault at Withyham.
+He died there on 17 July 1652, and was buried in the family vault at Wytham.
 His monument was destroyed by fire on 16 June 1663.
 An elegy on him was printed, with heavy black edges, by James Howell, in a rare pamphlet entitled "Ah-Ha, Tumulus Thalamus".

 Clarendon described Dorset as "beautiful, graceful, and vigorous: his wit pleasant, sparkling, and sublime ....
 The vices he had were of the age, which he was not stubborn enough to contemn or resist".
 He was an able speaker, and on the whole, a moderate politician, combining a strong respect for the royal prerogative with an attachment to the Protestant cause and the liberties of parliament.
 He was evidently an excellent man of business.